NKolosov097/AppEvent/README.md

 <hr>

 <h3 align="start">Description</h3>
   <h4>The application where I implemented product cards with the ability to add them to the cart.
-When the page is reloaded, the contents of the trash are saved</h4>
+When the page is reloaded, the contents of the cart are saved</h4>

 <hr>